The Lowery's and The War Between The States

 grapeshot from Shoemaker's Va.
 Battery, and the men of the union force

 refused to cross the shallow Green Briar (river) and retreated.
-By 1:00 p.
+By

 m. the entire union force retreated back to Cheat Mountain.